Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 The operators are the heart of your model.
 They determine what data will be transformed and how.
 Click the **+** icon to open the operator menu.

+Operators are divided into three types:
+- **Input:** Input operators configure the source data.
+- **Transform:** Transform operators change and shape your data.
+- **Output:** Output operators determine your models name and location.

 <Lightbox src="/img/docs/dbt-cloud/visual-editor/operators.png" width="90%" title="The operator’s menu on the side of the Visual Editor canvas." />

 Read more about the [individual operators](/docs/cloud/visual-editor-interface#operators) to understand the basic purpose of each.
-Keep in mind that the model you're creating relies on existing models and that the term will primarily be used to reference the model operator in this section.
+The dbt model created by the Visual Editor builds off of existing models.
+In this guide, there will be input (source) models and an output model (what you are building) which will be _your model_.

 ### Operator tiles